 1:15 hours from Seattle, 74 miles

 The next adventure is a great one that involves a choice — stick to Interstate 5 or take the road less traveled along the forested seaside Highway 11.
-If the answer is yes, you want to connect with more nature, remove yourself from I-5 at Exit #231 and follow bucolic country roads North to Edison, Washington, population 147.
-The hamlet clings to Edison Slough, an inlet of the Salish Sea, where tides flow twice a day amongst the muddy banks lined with seagrass.
-This farming community is home to Smith & Valley Gallery and cabinet makers, a few antique shops, and some delicious food options.
+If the answer is yes, you want to connect with more nature, remove yourself from I-5 at Exit #231 and follow rural country roads North to Edison, Washington, population 147.

 Grab some fun nibbles at Slough Food and baked goods from Breadfarm.
 While Slough Food appears to be just a liquor store selling delicate provisions to top an upscale picnic basket, venture further toward the back porch to find a table nestled amongst the seagrass lining the Edison Slough.
-The people here are friendly and the simple menu items are perfect to curb mid-journey hunger pangs.
+The people here are friendly, and the simple menu items are perfect to curb mid-journey hunger pangs.

 Taylor Shellfish — Samish Farm